-- Submit the HPA Pre-Mock Interview Form and a Resume/CV a minimum of 1-week prior to your interview date.
+- Submit the HPA Pre-Mock Interview Form and all other mock interview materials a minimum of 1-week prior to your interview date.

 In deciding on the number of programs to list on your application, consider expenses for primary and secondary application fees as well as the time it will take to complete secondary applications.
 The ideal number of programs varies by type of health professions.
-Medical school applications are especially competitive and we suggest applying to 10-20 programs, especially if an applicant is considering only MD programs or a combination of MD & DO schools.
+For example: Medical school applications are especially competitive and we suggest applying to 15-20+ programs.
 While you should include your "dream school", do not focus on ultra-selective programs; applicants who take this strategy often find that they are left with no interviews or acceptances.
 There is no "guaranteed" admission to any program, but be sure to include a number of schools where you have a greater likelihood of acceptance.

 - Which factors are important to you?
 Geographic location?
 Program features?
 Curricular approach (problem-based learning, a block system, pass-fail grading, etc.)?
 Mission of the school?